-Terrorist organizations or affiliates may seek to acquire, build, and use weapons of mass destruction.
-Conventional terrorist attacks, including those by "lone actors" employing physical threats such as explosives, and armed attacks, present a continued risk to the Nation.
+- Damage to the electric grid from a space weather event or a deliberate attack could cause cascading impacts through other infrastructure systems, with the potential for loss of life and economic disruption; and - Terrorist organizations or affiliates may seek to acquire, build, and use weapons of mass destruction.
+Conventional terrorist attacks, including those by "lone actors" employing explosives and armed attacks, present a continued risk to the Nation.